itsrlyAria/windows-itpro-docs/windows/deployment/update/how-windows-update-works.md

 |Driver sync|Part of the scan that checks driver updates only.
 This sync is optional and runs after the software sync.|
 |ProductSync|A sync based on attributes, in which the client provides a list of device, product, and caller attributes ahead of time to allow service to check applicability in the cloud. |

+### Understanding proxy behavior
+As of the January 2021 security update, all Windows 10 and above platforms have the following update detection behavior regarding proxies.

+- For Windows Update URLs which are used for update detection [([MS-WUSP]: SimpleAuth Web Service | Microsoft Docs, [MS-WUSP]: Client Web Service | Microsoft Docs)](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-wusp/69093c08-da97-445e-a944-af0bef36e4ec):
+   - If a system proxy is configured, first system proxy is attemted.
+If this fails to reach the service due to the system proxy, service, or authentication error code, then the user proxy is attempted if it has been allowed via policy.

+For intranet Windows Server Update Service (WSUS) update service URLs, this proxy behavior can be configured via:
+> Group Policy: /Windows Update/Manage updates offered from Windows Server Update Service/Specify Intranet Microsfot update service location
+> or Configuration Service Provider (CSP) Policy: [Update/SetProxyBehaviorForUpdateDetection](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-update#update-setproxybehaviorforupdatedetection)

+- For Windows Update URLs which are NOT used for update detection (e.g. downloading, reporting, etc.):
+   - First, user proxy is attempted.
+If this fails to reach the service due to the proxy, service, or authentication error code, then the system proxy is attempted.

 ### How Windows Update scanning works

 Windows Update does the following actions when it runs a scan.